 Free state park passes are available.

 Do you visit your library often?
 Libraries are full of great programs, but did you know your library card could actually get you free admission to the Colorado state parks?
 Many Colorado libraries offer backpacks you can take with you to the state parks.
 The backpacks are free to check out with your library card.
 They offer a free state park pass for the day, free activities you can do at the park and even equipment you might need during your day.
-Just make sure you return the backpacks so the next family can use them.
+Just make sure you return the backpacks so the next group can use them.

 Disabled veterans get free annual admission to the state parks.
 Disabled veterans with the disabled vet license plate can get into the parks without even using a permit.
 In fact, you don’t even have to apply to get in the parks for free if you have the plate.
 Next time you want to visit, just drive right in!